reactjs/react.dev/content/docs/reference-react-component.md

   - "tips/use-react-with-other-libraries.html"
 ---

+> Try the new React documentation for [`Component`](https://beta.reactjs.org/reference/react/Component).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 This page contains a detailed API reference for the React component class definition.
 It assumes you're familiar with fundamental React concepts, such as [Components and Props](/docs/components-and-props.html), as well as [State and Lifecycle](/docs/state-and-lifecycle.html).
 If you're not, read them first.

 ## Overview {#overview}